Vsevolod Tkachuk: Discovery and research of T-Cadherin functions

-In the early of the 90s, while studying blood cells, V. A. Tkachuk and his colleagues discovered that calcium ions get mobilized in platelets under the influence of lipoproteins, which leads to their aggregation.
+In the early of the 90s, while studying blood cells, Tkachuk and his colleagues discovered that calcium ions get mobilized in platelets under the influence of lipoproteins, which leads to their aggregation.
 This effect is more pronounced under the influence of adrenaline.
 Around the same time it was discovered that Ca^{2+} is mobilized in smooth muscle cells (SMC) under the influence of angiotensin and endothelin.
 Using a SMC culture more fitting for experiments, the researchers managed to demonstrate that low density lipoproteins are capable of stimulating Ca^{2+} to exit endoplasmic reticulum.
 This effect occurs without involving the classic ApoB/E receptor (Goldstein and Brown received a Nobel prize in 1986 for discovering the ApoB/E receptor).
 To identify this new lipoprotein-binding receptor, it was purified and segregated.
 After that it was classified as T-Cadherin – a protein from the group of cadherins responsible for hemophilic intracellular interaction.
-During further research V. A. Tkachuk and his colleagues found out that unlike the other classical cadherins (N-, E-, VE- cadherin), T-cadherin does not bypass intracellular adhesion, but instead causes the cells to repel each other and is involved in the cell migration and cytoskeleton restructuring.
+During further research Tkachuk and his colleagues found out that unlike the other classical cadherins (N-, E-, VE- cadherin), T-cadherin does not bypass intracellular adhesion, but instead causes the cells to repel each other and is involved in the cell migration and cytoskeleton restructuring.

 Further research revealed that T-cadherin is a navigational receptor what helps migrating cells and growing blood vessels avoid certain tissues and that linking lipoproteins with T-cadherin can disrupt angiogenesis and affect heart and vessel remodeling.
 It was later determined that T-cadherin expressed in endothelial cells is able to regulate endothelium permeability and is part of tumor angiogenesis and growth, as well as melanoma metastasis.